info@singaporecompanyincorporation.sg

 Step 3 – Transfer of Assets

-sole prop documents Next, all business assets will have to be formally transferred to the newly incorporated private limited company, including the novation of existing contracts of the old business.
+Next, all business assets will have to be formally transferred to the newly incorporated private limited company, including the novation of existing contracts of the old business.

 These include:

 • Assets – Net assets of the sole proprietorship that are assumed by the private limited company can be converted into paid up capital for the private limited company, via the making of resolutions and further contracts/agreements.
-Any debt owing to any creditors (including government authorities by way of summonses/fines/penalties) will have to be settled before the transfer of such assets.

 • Contracts / Service Agreements/ Leases – The contracts/service agreements/leases signed under the sole proprietorship business will have to be novated or even re-signed under the new entity.

-• Licences/ permits – New licenses / permits are not transferable in most cases, and therefore need to be re-applied from the government authority issuing the licenses/ permits.
+• Licences/ permits – New licenses/permits are not transferable in most cases, and therefore need to be re-applied from the government authority issuing the licenses/ permits.

 Step 4 – Cessation of Sole Proprietorship